zyreoo/juice/games/README.md

-# How to Add Your Game to Juice
+# How to Add Your Game Idea to Juice

 ## Step-by-Step